Introducing Asia Investment Research: Tracking Global Investment Flows into China and Asia

 Tracking where the money is heading is an excellent way to find new investment trends and where the best and fastest returns are likely to be found.
-In this brand-new report, Asia Investment Research looks at where capital is flowing from the United States, EU, and UK into China and Asia - the volumes, companies, and the projects involved.
+In this brand-new report, Asia Investment Research looks at where capital is flowing from the United States and EU into China and Asia - the volumes, companies, and the projects involved.

-This is essential reading for Asia Financial Analysts, Government Trade Officials, International Banking, Financial, Private Equity, Pension and Venture Capital Analysts, Corporate Lawyers as well as Executives looking to Asia for the latest opportunities.
+This is essential reading for North American based Asia Financial Analysts, Government Trade Officials, International Banking, Financial, Private Equity, Pension and Venture Capital Analysts, Corporate Lawyers as well as Executives looking to Asia for the latest opportunities.

 Jointly produced by China Investment Research and Dezan Shira & Associates, AIR provides unique, primary source reconciled data regarding Asian inbound investments.